 The In Between is Where We’re Seen

 Here’s what I know about meditating.
 It gives us the opportunity to be in the present moment.
 With no thoughts swirling around our heads other than “breathe in” and “breathe out” while focusing on our breath, we are in the here and now.
 In the here and now is where we find the in between, where we are, where we are seen.
 It’s our core.
-In the stillness we can connect to ourselves, our power, our peace.
+In the stillness, we can connect to ourselves, our power, and our peace.

-The point is that meditating has many benefits, and I hope to take more time to be in the moment.
+Meditating has many benefits, and I hope to take more time to be in the moment.

 I have found that we don’t necessarily need to do the “sitting down, breathing in and out thing” to be in the in between where we’re seen.

-Here are some examples of when we’re in the in between:
+Here is when we’re in the “in between”:

-- Playing with or petting our pets and focusing on them.
+• Playing with or petting our pets and focusing on them.
 We’re in the in between because all our guards are down and we’re our authentic selves.
 We don’t fear any criticism from our pets.
 They are there to love us unconditionally no matter what.
 We trust them to love what they see.
 They see us and still give us love and attention.

-- When we look into our eyes in the mirror, look into them.
+• When we look into our eyes in the mirror, look into them.
 See if you can see yourself.
 Keep at it.
 When you’re brushing your teeth, keep eye contact with yourself.
 Forgive that person you see, like you would a good friend who apologized sincerely and meant it.

-- While driving alone, and we think of things, instead of thinking worrying thoughts, shift them to abundant thoughts.
+• While driving alone, and we think of things, instead of thinking worrying thoughts, shift them to abundant thoughts.
 Like for example, if you had an argument and are upset by it, find three good things about the person and focus on those.
 This doesn’t mean they are off the hook if they are at fault, but in that moment, you are free of the stress.

 You get the gist of where the in-between is.
 It’s where we’re comfortable being our authentic selves.

 See if you can feel what I’m writing about the next time you pet your cat or dog, or hold your child or grandchild, or when you’re doing something that feels good.
 Focus on how you feel.
 We can have that feeling all the time with anyone.
-We just have to be that person we are in the in between and allow ourselves to be seen.
+We have to be that person we are in the in between and allow ourselves to be seen.

 That’s you!
 The you who’s not afraid to love or take chances.
 I mean, if animals can believe in us, what’s our problem?